-Indian Harbour Beach is a decidedly white-collar city, with fully 86.50% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Indian Harbour Beach is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Indian Harbour Beach who work in sales jobs (13.06%), management occupations (10.47%), and healthcare (10.33%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Indian Harbour Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Indian Harbour Beach is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Indian Harbour Beach who work in management occupations (13.26%), healthcare (9.98%), and office and administrative support (7.60%).

 Also of interest is that Indian Harbour Beach has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Indian Harbour Beach in 2018 was $42,581, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $170,324 for a family of four.
+The per capita income in Indian Harbour Beach in 2018 was $48,135, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $192,540 for a family of four.
 However, Indian Harbour Beach contains both very wealthy and poor people as well.

 Indian Harbour Beach is a somewhat ethnically-diverse city.
 The people who call Indian Harbour Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Harbour Beach residents report their race to be White, followed by Asian.
 Indian Harbour Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.31% of the city’s residents.
-Important ancestries of people in Indian Harbour Beach include German, Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 14.55% of the city’s residents.
+Important ancestries of people in Indian Harbour Beach include German, Irish, English, Italian, and French.